openstack/nova/doc/source/admin/networking-nova.rst

 ``metadata_host`` configuration option to the IP address of the host where ``nova-api`` is running.

-..
-TODO: Consider grouping the metadata options into the same [metadata] group and then we can just link to that in the generated config option doc.

 .. list-table:: Description of metadata configuration options
    :header-rows: 2